antonecma/browsermob-proxy-client-nodejs/README.md

 <a name="browserMobProxyClient+closeAllOwnProxies"></a>
 ##### closeAllOwnProxies()
-Closes all proxies belong to current instance of [browserMobProxyClient](#browserMobProxyClient)
+Closes all proxies belong to current set of BrowserMob Proxy clients.

 *Fulfill returned value* : undefined